X4 Pharmaceuticals Inc (XFOR) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for X4 Pharmaceuticals Inc (XFOR) is $3.51, which is $2.67 above the current market price.
-The public float for XFOR is 124.56M, and currently, short sellers hold a 8.73% ratio of that float.
-The average trading volume of XFOR on October 31, 2023 was 1.88M shares.
+The average price predicted for X4 Pharmaceuticals Inc (XFOR) by analysts is $3.51, which is $2.56 above the current market price.
+The public float for XFOR is 123.23M, and at present, short sellers hold a 8.83% of that float.
+On November 06, 2023, the average trading volume of XFOR was 2.03M shares.

 XFOR’s Market Performance

-The stock of X4 Pharmaceuticals Inc (XFOR) has seen a 2.99% increase in the past week, with a -14.59% drop in the past month, and a -51.44% fall in the past quarter.
-The volatility ratio for the week is 9.54%, and the volatility levels for the past 30 days are at 9.08% for XFOR.
-The simple moving average for the past 20 days is -2.37% for XFOR’s stock, with a -36.92% simple moving average for the past 200 days.
+The stock of X4 Pharmaceuticals Inc (XFOR) has seen a 33.55% increase in the past week, with a 0.28% rise in the past month, and a -42.68% fall in the past quarter.
+The volatility ratio for the week is 14.22%, and the volatility levels for the past 30 days are at 10.27% for XFOR.
+The simple moving average for the past 20 days is 12.08% for XFOR’s stock, with a -29.10% simple moving average for the past 200 days.

 Analysts’ Opinion of XFOR